-Here we explain everything you need to know to find a builder and how to assess if they are the right builder for your project.
+Below is everything you need to know to find a builder and assess if they are the right builder for your project.

 1. Find a Builder Working Locally

 Finding a builder locally can have huge benefits when it comes to your build.
-Time on site, their knowledge of local planning, builders’ merchants and other local trades are all invaluable nuggets of knowledge that you’ll welcome on site.
+Time on site, their knowledge of local planning permission, builders’ merchants and other local trades are all invaluable nuggets of knowledge that you’ll welcome on site.

 There’s no harm in taking a walk around where you live or going on a little drive locally to spot any works going on in your area.
 It’ll give you an idea of the builders who are active close by.